 3.2.
 Main powers, duties and responsibilities

-The Competent Regulators may impose restrictions on a non-government agency's international transfers of personal data and designate certain non-government agencies to establish plans to maintain the security of personal data files and/or how to dispose of those files after they cease their business operations.
+The Competent Regulators may impose restrictions on a non-government agency's international transfer of personal data and designate certain non-government agencies to establish plans to maintain the security of personal data files and/or how to dispose of those files after they cease their business operations.
 The Competent Regulators also have the power to conduct on-site inspections of certain non-government agencies, if they deem it necessary or if such a non-government agency is alleged to have breached the PDPA.
 If the Competent Regulators discover any major non-compliance, they have the power to publicly announce the relevant non-compliance and the identities of those responsible.

-Data controller | data processor: The PDPA does not specifically adopt any terms used by European countries, such as 'data controller,' 'data processor,' or 'data owner,' to refer to the relevant parties in personal data related activities.
-The PDPA simply subjects 'government agencies' and 'non-government agencies' to two different sets of rules in regard to personal data related activities.
+Data controller | Data processor: The PDPA does not specifically adopt any terms used by European countries, such as 'data controller', 'data processor', or 'data owner', to refer to the relevant parties in personal data-related activities.
+The PDPA simply subjects 'government agencies' and 'non-government agencies' to two different sets of rules in regard to personal data-related activities.